sagesteppe/BarnebyLives/README.md

 which you find suitable.
 Personally, I slap all of them on an hdd.

 ## Rendering Labels

+BL provides three template labels, each of which are distributed from within the package and copied to their final location using the following commands in R.

+    p2libs <- system.file(package = 'BarnebyLives')
+    folds <- file.path('rmarkdown', 'templates', 'labels', 'skeleton', 'SoS-skeleton.Rmd')

+    file.copy(from = file.path(p2libs, folds),
+              to = '.') # change for wherever you want the label to go.

 You will need to print you labels for the sheets.
 We use a `purrr` `walk` to create 4x4in individuals labels as pdf’s using Rmarkdown.
 Then